jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   articles at the same time and add attachments at the same time, there is no guarantee that the attached files will end up with the correct article.

-* In the back end, sometimes when you execute one of the Utility commands, you may get a warning that the browser needs to resend the request.
-This is harmless, so click [Ok] and the command will execute.

-* The Utility command to "Regenerate system filenames" works for migration from windows to Linux servers.
-It also works for migraton from Linux to Windows servers with a couple of potential problems:

-     - When you copy your files to your Windows server, you need to verify that the atthachments directory (usually 'attachments') and all files within it are writable by the Joomla web server.
-     - You may have problems porting files that have unicode characters in their filenames because the archiving/unarchiving software has problems with the unicode filenames (on the Windows side).
-You may need to save those files, delete the corresponding attachments, and then re-attach them.

 * There is a help forum and a 'Frequently Asked Questions' forum for the 'Attachments' extension that is hosted on the joomlacode.org website.
 If you encounter a problem that is not covered in this help page, please